The after-market refers to the secondary market where already registered but unused domains are traded.

-The process where buyers bid for a domain name and the highest bidder is awarded the right to the acquisition and ownership of a domain name.
+The process where buyers can place a bid on a domain name and the highest bidder is awarded the right to the acquisition and ownership of a domain name.

 The service which helps to establish a connection to start the negotiation for a domain name.
 A broker stirs the negotiation process towards a successful transfer.

 An option we provide on our For Sale pages.
 The Buy Now price is the asking price of the seller.

 A Country Code Top Level Domain which usually refers to the extension which is specific to a country or a region.
 For example, .ca for Canada, or .de for Germany.
 Important to note is that a domain name registration for a ccTLD falls under national jurisdiction and regulation of that country.

 A Domain Name System which allows for a server to be found through a domain name, rather than an IP address.
 That means when you want to access our website you can type in undeveloped.com in your browser, instead of the IP address of our server (22.214.171.124).

 Represent the secondary market.
 Undeveloped is a domain marketplace that connects buyers and sellers from all over the world and facilitates safe and secure transactions for all parties involved.

 Is made up of a second-level domain (undeveloped.com), and a top-level domain (undeveloped.com).
 The domain name is part of a URL (Uniform Resource Locator) which describes an address on the internet.

 Refers to a domain which is registered yet not used, or filled with content.
 The domain could be intended to be developed at a later point, or intended to be resold at a later point in time.
 We gave traditional parkin pages a facelift.
 Parking domains on the Undeveloped domain marketplace means that our unique For Sale pages are shown to potential buyers.
 These For Sale pages communicate the intent for sale of the domain name and directly facilitate an open conversation between buyers and sellers.